dcm4che/dcm4chee-arc-cs/docs/networking/config/exportRule.rst

     (dcmExporterID)"
     "
+    .. _dicomDeviceName:

+    :ref:`Device Name <dicomDeviceName>`",string,"Specifies Device on which the Export Task shall be scheduled.
+If not specified, the Export Task is scheduled on the Device which received the objects.
+Attention: the specified Device must (also) have an Exporter with the specified ID configured!

+    (dicomDeviceName)"
+    "
     .. _dcmExportPreviousEntity:

     :ref:`Export Previous Entity <dcmExportPreviousEntity>`",boolean,"Specifies if the previous Entity of a replaced Instance shall be also exported.